spack/spack/lib/spack/docs/developer_guide.rst

    The ``--force`` argument makes ``git`` overwrite the existing ``releases/latest`` tag with the new one.

-We also merge each new latest release into ``develop``.
-Make sure that it is merged back into ``develop`` with a merge commit:
+We also merge each release that we tag as ``releases/latest`` into ``develop``.
+Make sure to do this with a merge commit:

 .. code-block:: console

    $ git checkout develop
-   $ git merge --no-ff releases/vX.Y  # vX.Y is the new release's branch
+   $ git merge --no-ff vX.Y.Z  # vX.Y.Z is the new release's tag
    $ git push

 We merge back to ``develop`` because it: